-Stack length/bank width: The length of a stack is the distance between the end supports/banks (or imaginary supports/banks).
+Stack length/stack width: The length of a stack is the distance between the end supports/banks (or imaginary supports/banks).
 When stacks are measured at a storage site, stack length is used.
-When stacks are measured on vehicles, bank width is used.
+When stacks are measured on vehicles, the term stack width is used.

-Wood length: For timber in varying lengths, and fibre and energy assortments in standard lengths, the wood length of the stack is the basal area-weighted average length^[1] that would be obtained through log-by-log measurement.
+Wood length: For timber in varying lengths, and fibre and energy assortments in standard lengths, the wood length of the stack is the basal area-weighted average length that would be obtained through log-by-log measurement.
+This is calculated from the logs' solid volume and length.

-For assortments in fixed lengths suitable for sawing, the agreed wood length applies as measurement.
+For sawable assortments in fixed lengths, the agreed wood length applies as measurement.
 The excess timber normally found in stacks is not included when calculating the stack volume.